elastic/apm/specs/agents/tracing-instrumentation-aws.md

 ### SNS (AWS Simple Notification Service)

-The AWS Simple Notification Service can be instrumented using the [messaging spec](tracing-instrumentation-messaging.md), but the only action that is instrumented is `PUBLISH`.
+The AWS Simple Notification Service can be instrumented using the [messaging spec](tracing-instrumentation-messaging.md), but the only action that is instrumented is [Publish](https://docs.aws.amazon.com/sns/latest/api/API_Publish.html).
 These specifications supersede those of the messaging spec:

 - `span.name`: The span name should follow this pattern: `SNS PUBLISH <TOPIC-NAME>`.
 For example, `SNS PUBLISH MyTopic`.
 The publish API allows a topic to be specified as a topic arn, target arn, or phone number.